 hunting pressure - connect to IUCN

 Similar to previous studies (Byers, 1999; Iwaniuk, Nelson, & Pellis, 2001), we did not find any clear-cut evidence that play behaviour and its complexity is related to brain size.
 One explanation can be the scarcity of data, causing our play behaviour data set to contain more than 80% imputed values.
 This emphasizes the need for more rigorous data collection related to play behaviour, as much needed to addressing this question in a more rigorous matter.
-Another explanation
+Another explanation THIS COULD MEAN

 Apart from confirming previous findings, we were able to analyse the relationship between species’ vulnerability and brain size, showing for the first time that larger brained marsupials are more vulnerable to extinction.
 This effect, again, was dependent on body size (Abelson, 2016; Gonzalez-Voyer, Gonzalez-Suarez, Vila, & Revilla, 2016), where vulnerable, endangered, rare, declining or species with very limited habitats were shown to have larger brains among species with larger body sizes, but smaller brains within species with smaller body sizes.
 This observation may be due to the fact that large bodied marsupials with larger brains, due to their prosociallity, may fall easier pray to introduced predators in areas with human activity (such as cats and dogs).
 On the other hand, smaller bodies marsupials with larger brains might be more adaptable to human modified environment due to increase in intelligence and behavioural plasticity, where their small sizes facilitate the ability to avoid predation risks related to human activities and introduced predators(Snell-Rood & Wick, 2013).
 The interaction we see might also not in fact relate fully to brain size, but rather to the different reproductive mode of big and small brained mammals.
 E.g. small mammals tend to be k strategists whose survival is aided by their large reproductive output, which combined with an increase in brain size and the concomittant increase in intelligence and behavioural plasticity, might put the in a more favourable position to hedge around exctinction related to human activity.